 Insert a disc partway into the slot, label side up.
-The player will pull it in.
-The disc should begin playing.
-The display will show CD and the CD symbol.
-If you want to insert a compact disc with the ignition off, first press RECALL or EJECT.
+The player will pull it in and the disc should begin playing.
+The display will show the CD symbol.
+If you want to insert a compact disc with the ignition off, first press DISP or EJT.

-If you're driving on a very rough road or if it's very hot, the disc may not play and ERR (error) may appear on the display.
-Press RECALL to take ERR off the display.
-When things get back to normal, the disc should play.
-If the disc comes out, it could be that:
+If you're driving on a very rough road or if it's very hot, the disc may not play and CHECK CD may appear on the display.
+When the road becomes smooth or the temperature returns to normal, the disc should play.
+If the disc comes out, it could be one of the following: